hajimes/mmh3/paper/paper.md

 `mmh3` has been published under the MIT License, an OSI-approved permissive open-source license.

-As of May 1, 2023, `mmh3` was being downloaded more than 2 million times per month, and it ranks as the 1,027th most downloaded PyPI package (of around 450,000 projects), showing that only 0.23% of the remaining packages in the PyPI ecosystem are more popular [@hugo_van_kemenade_2023_7882688].
+As of June 1, 2023, `mmh3` was being downloaded more than 2 million times per month, and it ranks as the 970th most downloaded PyPI package (of around 458,000 projects), showing that only 0.22% of the remaining packages in the PyPI ecosystem are more popular [@hugo_van_kemenade_2023_7994944].
-According to PePy, as of May 22, 2023, the total downloads of this library exceeded 78 millions.
+According to PePy, as of June 2, 2023, the total downloads of this library exceeded 79 millions.

 Libraries and organizations that directly use `mmh3` include Apache Iceberg (an open table format for analytic datasets),